pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 Historically, we have offered a separate [tf2pulumi](https://github.com/pulumi/tf2pulumi) tool to convert small snippets of Terraform to Pulumi.
 The new converter is no longer a separate tool.
 As of [v3.71.0](/docs/install/), you can run the new converter directly from the Pulumi CLI with the `pulumi convert --from terraform` command.
 And you can convert more than small snippets -- the new converter supports converting full Terraform programs.

-The new support in `pulumi convert` builds upon Pulumi's [CrossCode](/crosscode/) foundations for providing universal infrastructure as code support across a wide variety of programming languages and converstion tooling between them.
+The new support in `pulumi convert` builds upon Pulumi's [CrossCode](/crosscode/) foundations for providing universal infrastructure as code support across a wide variety of programming languages and conversion tooling between them.
 It also introduces a new concept of `converter` plugin in the Pulumi engine, which allows conversion tools from other Infrastructure as Code platforms to be integrated into the same `pulumi convert` experience in the future, both as part of the core project, as well as by other ecosystem partners and contributors.

 Several common use cases are supported via the new `pulumi convert --from terraform` support in the Pulumi CLI: